disbeliefff/vscode-go/README.md

-# This Go script is designed to automatically install Visual Studio Code extensions from a JSON file.
-It checks if each extension is already installed and installs only the ones that are not yet installed.
+# This Go script is designed to automatically install Visual Studio Code extensions.

 ## Requirements
 To use the script, you need the following: